Huegoxaga/notes/python/anaconda.md

 ### Usage

 - [Click](https://jupyter.readthedocs.io/en/latest/index.html) to see the docs for Jupyter
-- Run command `jupyter notebook` to start a server and open the notebook in the browser.
+- Run command `jupyter notebook` in the project folder to start a server and open the notebook in the browser.
 - It supports LaTeX code in markdown cell, inside `$$` block.
+- `Shift + Enter` to run code block in the cell.

 ## NumPy